-Ensuring that a business is sustainable means that founder and CEO’s need to think long term, rather than practicing a ‘sustainable’ business model.
+Ensuring that something is sustainable means that founders and CEO’s need to think long term, rather than practicing a ‘sustainable’ business model.
 Personally, I believe that a company is only sustainable once it reaches a certain age.
 Sustainability comes with longevity.

 Creating a sustainable impact can be the basis for a strong and thriving business.
 Showcasing that your business is able to have positive impact in the world is vital.
 For example, the Tej Kohli and Ruit Foundation is a non-profit organisation.
 It has a strong impact on developing communities by reducing poverty through grassroots intervention.
 The basis of the organisation is cure blindness which will then, in turn, significantly reduce poverty.